cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/GCP.md

 2. Ensure that your enviroment is configured to authenticate with Google Cloud as described [here](https://cloud.google.com/docs/authentication/getting-started).

-    - If you do download a service accout key, make sure th environment variable `GOOGLE_APPLICATION_CREDENTIALS` points to the full path of the service account key file.
+    - If you do download a service accout key, make sure the environment variable `GOOGLE_APPLICATION_CREDENTIALS` points to the full path of the service account key file.

 3. Set up Google Cloud billing data to export to BigQuery.
 You can find the instructions for this [here](https://cloud.google.com/billing/docs/how-to/export-data-bigquery).